How to Determine Price Per Square Foot by ZIP Code (and Why You Need to Know)

 How important is calculating the price per square foot by ZIP code of houses during your home search?

-When you’re starting on your homebuying journey, it’s important to use all the tools in your arsenal to determine if a house is priced fairly.
+When you’re starting out on your homebuying journey, it’s important to use all the tools in your arsenal to determine if a house is priced fairly.
 Price per square foot, location, and other factors play a large role in determining a home’s price.

 If you know how to calculate the price per square foot by ZIP code and include other factors in your research, it’s easier to see whether homes are competitively priced in the areas you’re searching.
 Using data and expert opinions, we’ll help you learn how to calculate square footage costs, including existing homes versus new builds, and account for home location on your house hunt.
-This will help you price homes effectively and may even give you an edge in your negotiations.
+This will help you price homes effectively, and may even give you an edge in your negotiations.

 How to calculate square footage costs